debaratidas94/debaratidas94.github.io/_pages/about.md

 Broadly, my research aims to combine NLP with computational social science.
 Specifically, I am interested in understanding human behavior through NLP and graph learning methods

-connecting psychology and cultural study with NLP for social good.
 I obtained my Master's degree in Computer Science from the University of Minnesota, Twin Cities, and my Bachelor's degree in Computer science from PES University, Bangalore, India.